arafato/alicloud-core-concepts-book/manuscript/infrastructure_essentials.md

 ### Instance Families and Instance Types
 The ECS service is organized by so-called *instance families* which in turn consist of different *instance types*.
 An instance family describes the fundamental characteristics and use-cases for instances types of this family.
 Some are optimized for network-intense applications, others are desigend for memory or compute-intense workloads.
-As such they usually differ in terms of Core-to-RAM ratio, maximum persistent disk IOPS, network performance (as both in bandwidth and PPS), etc. Please consult the official documentation at https://www.alibabacloud.com/help/doc-detail/25378.htm for detailed numbers.
+As such they usually differ in terms of Core-to-RAM ratio, maximum persistent disk IOPS, network performance (as both in bandwidth and PPS), and the type of disks they support.
+Please consult the official documentation at https://www.alibabacloud.com/help/doc-detail/25378.htm for detailed numbers.

 Note that ECS configurations and types can be updated, however, not arbitrarily.
 For instance family and type changes only certain types are supported (see below documentation link).
+As a rule of thumb, you can always change instance families between g6, c6, and r6.

-As of this writing there exist 13 different instance families on Alibaba Cloud (please consult documentation at https://www.alibabacloud.com/help/doc-detail/108490.htm for details):
+As of this writing there exist 13 different instance families on Alibaba Cloud (please consult documentation at https://www.alibabacloud.com/help/doc-detail/108490.htm for details).
+The character in brackets denotes the abbreviation of the instance family.
-- General Purpose
+- General Purpose (g)
-- Compute Optimized
+- Compute Optimized (c)
-- Memory Optimized
+- Memory Optimized (r)
-- Big Data
+- Big Data (d)
-- Local SSDs
+- Local SSDs (i)
-- High-Clock Speed
+- High-Clock Speed (hfc)
-- Compute Optimized with GPU
+- Compute Optimized with GPU (gn, vgn)
-- Visualization Compute with GPU
+- Visualization Compute with GPU (ga)
-- Compute Optimized with FPGA
+- Compute Optimized with FPGA (f)
-- Bare Metal
+- Bare Metal  (ebmg)
-- Super Computing Cluster
+- Super Computing Cluster (scc)
-- Burstable
+- Burstable (t)
-- Dedicated Hosts (see next section)
+- Dedicated Hosts (ddh)

 The new generations of Alibaba Cloud x86-based ECS instances are equipped 2.5 GHz Intel ® Xeon ® Platinum 8269CY (Cascade Lake) processors with Turbo Boost up to 3.2 GHz.
 The newest generation of the General Purpose G family now also support burstable network bandwidth.